marecl/Temperature-Station/README.md

 If you change this file remember to rename your current log file.
 For logging changes will be applied immediately, but header will remain the same until new file is generated.

-DS3231 and PCF8563 versions are going to be updated much later but both work fine (not tested yet).
-Currently only PCF8563_JSON version is being updated.
-Please use this one.

 If there is Error[500] use another browser (this dosen't work with Edge)